Unsourced Random Access: A Comprehensive Survey: URA over GMAC

-In another design strategy for URA over GMAC, there is no slotting and the active users utilize the whole transmission frame.
-In some works following this strategy, the idea is to spread the channel-coded bits through the transmission frame using random signatures \cite{pradhan2020polar,pradhan2021ldpc}.
-The message is divided into two parts: the first part determines the signature sequence while the second part is encoded by a polar code in \cite{pradhan2020polar}.
+In another design strategy for URA over GMAC, there is no slotting, and the active users utilize the entire transmission frame.
+In some works that follow this strategy, the idea is to spread the channel-coded bits throughout the transmission frame using random signatures.
+The random spreading idea was first introduced in \cite{pradhan2020polar}, where the message is divided into two parts: the first part determines the signature sequence, while the second part is encoded by a polar code.
 At the receiver, first, the selected signature sequences are detected by a correlation-based energy detector.
 Then, an iterative decoding algorithm consisting of MMSE filtering followed by single-user polar decoding is employed to recover the channel-coded bits.
 Moreover, SIC is applied at the end of each iteration.
-The general decoding process of random spreading based solutions is illustrated in Fig. \ref{figdecspread}.
+The general decoding process of random spreading-based solutions is illustrated in Fig. \ref{figdecspread}, where $\mathbf{Y}$ is the received signal, $\mathbf{Y}_t$ is the residual of the received signal at the $t$-th iteration, and $D^t$, $\beta^t_i$, and $\hat{v}^t_i$ are the set of detected signature indices, LLR vector, and the message estimate of the $i$-th user at the $t$-th iteration, respectively.